-Held Feb.
-6 at the Washington, D.C., offices of the Joint Center, the daylong event brought together policymakers, lawmakers, civil rights leaders and consumer advocates to address predatory lending practices in mortgages, auto finance and more.
-Participants included U.S. Sen. Elizabeth Warren (D-Mass.), U.S. Rep. Keith Ellison (D-Minn.), Edith Ramirez, Chairwoman of the Federal Trade Commission, and FTC Commissioner Mignon Clyburn.
+Held February 6 at the Washington-D.C. offices of the Joint Center, the day-long event brought together policymakers, lawmakers, civil rights leaders and consumer advocates to address predatory lending practices in mortgages, auto finance and more.
+Participants included U.S. Senator Elizabeth Warren (D-Mass.), U.S. Representative Keith Ellison (D-Minn.), Edith Ramirez, Chairwoman of the Federal Trade Commission, and FTC Commissioner Mignon Clyburn.

 “The wealth losses caused by the Great Recession will likely persist for years if not decades for many families,” observed Julia Gordon, a symposium presenter and Director of Housing Finance and Policy for the Center for American Progress.

 “For consumers of color, the road to recovery will be even steeper and harder due to a range of bad practices that targeted these consumers and continued discrimination in the lending context,” continued Gordon.
 “To enable families and communities of color to rebuild wealth, it’s essential to offer equitable access to safe and sustainable credit, while also remaining vigilant against any form of predatory lending.”

 Another symposium speaker, Dedrick Muhammad, Senior Director of the NAACP Economic Department, recently wrote about the civil rights organization’s concerns about wealth inequality in its January newsletter.